tensor-fusion/microhaskell/README.md

-# Neural network training in Haskell
+# Autodiff + neural network training in Haskell

 This code shows how to implement and train a very simple feedforward neural net in Haskell.
 The focus is on building everything from scratch, including autodiff and gradient descent / backprop training code.
 There are zero frameworks/libs used.